Kapranov/rephink/README.md

 The value returned by `init/1` will be passed to `call/2`, making `init/1` the perfect place to do any heavy lifting and let `call/2` run as fast as possible at run time.

+There are two main uses I can think of when you would want a function
+plug:

+1. You want a plug that is local to a file (controller, router, endpoint, etc.) A module plug is preferred if you want it to be available from multiple files.
+2. You are writing a library that allows you to use the function plug in the module (Phoenix does this for `put_layout` and `scrub_params`)

+Most of the time, my plugs start as functions while I am developing them, then I move them out to their own modules.

+The module plug has the benefit of being able to perform some login in the `init/1` function that will later be passed to the `call/2` function.

+`init/1` may be called during compilation which means it may gives you performance boost since most plugs need configurations before it actually do its job.
+With a function plug, those configurations have to be done in runtime, so module plug is more appropriate for this scenario.

 **A simple example**